 2.3.1.
-To explore whether the outcome of zero rating of food items cannot be better achieved by a government expenditure programme; whether a government expenditure programme is more efficient in targeting poor and lower income households than the zero rating of food items; and whether specific current government programmes as determined by or
+Whether the outcome of zero rating of items could be better achieved through additional/or other mitigatory government expenditure programmes; whether a government expenditure programme offers options for supporting poor and lower income households; and whether specific current government programmes which impact on the budgets of poor and low income households can be better tailored as a mitigation measure.